kodand3/final-project/prefiltering.md

 ## Introduction

 Building a **high-recall malware pre-filter** means erring on the side of catching anything suspicious, even at the cost of false positives.
 Windows malware often leaves tell-tale signs in process behavior, file attributes, command usage, and system modifications.
 Below is a breakdown of suspicious indicators – from odd process patterns and parent-child relations to network and persistence signs – along with guidance on weighting these signals for a recall-biased scoring system.
-The aim is to recognize as many potential threats as possible by flagging malware;
+The aim is to recognize as many potential threats as possible by flagging malware.

 ## Implementation Plan